i2van/CsvLINQPadDriver/README.md

 ### Generation

-* Use [record](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) type: generate records instead of classes (LINQPad 9/8 only).
+* Use [record](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) type: generate records instead of classes (LINQPad 6+).
 * Generate single type for similar files: single type will be generated for similar files which allows to join similar files and query over them.
 Relations support is limited.
   * Also show similar files non-grouped: show similar files non-grouped in addition to similar files groups.
 * Rename table: